Faculty Aide Program

 Each fall you can apply for a paid internship ($12 per hour for 100 hours) at St. Peter’s School in Cambridge (K-8), where you can gain classroom experience as a teacher’s aide to support a future career in education.
 You must be 18 years or older and have completed a minimum of 32 credits at Harvard with 3.0 GPA or higher.
 To apply, submit a résumé and cover letter to firstname.lastname@example.org by September 1.
 The cover letter should include:

 - Day and time availability (e.g., Monday, Wednesday, Friday, 1-3 pm, or Tuesday and Thursday, 8-11 am).

 St. Peter’s is open 8 am to 3 pm, Monday through Friday.
-Most interns work 10 to 15 hours a week over two to three days in the classroom along side the teacher helping an individual child or small groups of children complete lesson plans in a variety of subjects, including literature, social studies, science, mathematics, religion, art, computer science, and music.
+Most interns work 10 to 15 hours a week over two to three days in the classroom along side the teacher, help an individual child or small groups of children, and complete lesson plans in a variety of subjects, including literature, social studies, science, mathematics, religion, art, computer science, and music.
 There is potential to be rehired for the spring semester.

 Naval War College internship

 Each fall we also offer an unpaid internship at the US Naval War College in Newport, Rhode Island.
 The faculty are engaged in a variety of projects related to national defense, international security affairs, leadership, economics, and regional studies.
 Interns work one-on-one with a faculty member on a research project.